A Day Trip to Malbork: Visiting the Biggest Castle in the World!

 I ordered the Hunter’s Stew with Roasted Potatoes and Kielbasa, and it was a meal fit for a king!
 I already love Sauerkraut so I thought the stew tasted delicious, the potatoes were golden and perfectly seasoned, and the sausage was crispy on the outside but juicy on the inside.

-This is where we discovered the rose garden down one of the little paths and it basically felt like our very own secret garden.
+However, there were some nice surprises along the way.
+For example, we discovered this rose garden down one of the little paths and it basically felt like our very own secret garden.
 We plopped into the free lounge chairs for a bit of sunshine…but not for too long because I am married to a freckly redhead.

 We also noticed there were river cruises on offer right along the banks, as well as a few cute little outdoor cafes just on the other side of the river, so there’s plenty to do once you’re done visiting the castle.